UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 **Question 2**

-If I wanted all the rows between `cantaloupe`  and `kiwi` and all the columns?
-What would my code look like using index labels?
+If you wanted all the rows between `cantaloupe` and `kiwi` and all the columns?
+What would your code look like using index labels?

 <choice id="2" >
 <opt text='<code>fruit_salad.loc[ : , "cantaloupe" : "kiwi"]</code>'>